 The prior written approval of the UCEDA is required before the Firm, or any of its employees, representatives, servants, agents, assignees, or subcontractors may, at any time, either during or after completion or termination of this Agreement, make any statement to the media or issue any material for publication bearing on the Services performed or data collected in connection with this Agreement.

-If the Firm, or any of its employees, representatives, servants, agents, assignees or subcontractors desires to publish a work dealing with any aspect of this Agreement, or of the results or accomplishments attained by its performance, they must first obtain the prior written permission of the Board of Directors which, unless otherwise agreed to in said written permission, will entitle the UCEDA to a royalty fee, and a non-exclusive and irrevocable license to reproduce, publish or otherwise use, and to authorize others to use such publication.
+If the Firm, or any of its employees, representatives, servants, agents, assignees or subcontractors desires to publish a work dealing with any aspect of this Agreement, or of the results or accomplishments attained by its performance, they must first obtain the prior written permission of the UCEDA Board of Directors not to be unreasonably withheld.

 ARTICLE 12 - BOOKS AND RECORDS